 The most effective approach is consistent and holistic.
 Here is an example of an integrated digital marketing plan designed to consistently increase awareness, build a following, generate leads, and help salespeople meet their goals.
 I also included an example of how much it would cost and how to create a realistic budget for your organization.
 Check it out, and if you have feedback or want to share some of your digital marketing successes, please comment below.

 “The future is not something we enter.
 The future is something we create.”

 ~ Leonard I. Sweet

-Digital marketing plans are based on the unique goals and objectives of each company.
+Digital marketing plans are based on each company’s unique goals and objectives.
 What you’re selling and who you’re selling to dictate the activities required to get good results.
 In the following digital marketing plan, the example company has three goals they want to accomplish:

 - Have More Sales Meetings: have more conversations with target buyers starting to look for a solution.

 - Create a larger sales pipeline: advance the sale by converting more conversations into sales opportunities.

 - And close more deals faster: help prospective customers overcome objections and make a buying decision.

 Metrics and accountability standards for your goals are essential, so you have a clear vision of success.
 The success metrics for our example company are to: